• Skip to primary navigation

 If you’ve been reading our blog for any time at all, you’ll know that we’re obsessed with vegan Indian dishes!

-Maybe it’s down to my West Midlands upbringing, or just the fact that Brits love curry and all things Indian food, but I just love it.
+Maybe it’s down to my West Midlands upbringing, or just the fact that Brits love curry and all things Indian food, but it's just the best.

 That’s why we cook so many vegan Indian recipes.
-We love the flavours, the comforting feeling it brings, and yes – we even eat curry in the summer!
+The flavours are amazing, it's a comforting food and often so much easier to make than you might think.
+And yes, we even eat curry in the summer!

-However, it’s not just curries we love.
-We love Indian style breads, chutneys, raitas, and even snacks like pakoras and samosas.
+However, it’s not just curries on offer.
+There's Indian style breads, chutneys, raita, and even snacks like pakoras and samosas.
 The list of vegan Indian dishes to try is basically endless.

 Jump to: